sveltia/sveltia-cms/README.md

 Sveltia CMS is a Git-based lightweight headless CMS, which means:

-- Git-based: Your content is saved as static JSON, YAML or TOML files on a Git repository.
+- Git-based: Your content is saved as static JSON, YAML or TOML files on your Git repository.
 No database or API is involved.
+Your data is yours.
 - Lightweight: The app is compiled as a single small JavaScript file served via a CDN.
-You don’t have to sign up for a service or install the software.
+You don’t have to sign up for a service or install additional software.
 - Headless: The CMS only takes care of raw data.
 You can read it and render the final content with your favourite framework.

 Here are some highlights mainly compared to Netlify/Decap CMS: